Startseite / Exhibitions / North American Indians

 Information on our current showcase and annual exhibitions is available here.

-Costumed figure „Dakota Chief“ in the exhibition "North American Indians"Costumed figure „Dakota Chief“ Showcase with objects of the northwest coast of North AmericaShowcase with objects of the northwest coast of North America
+Costumed figure „Dakota Chief“ in the exhibition "North American Indians"Costumed figure „Dakota Chief“ North American Indians Showcase with objects of the northwest coast of North AmericaShowcase with objects of the northwest coast of North America

 Museum Park